lofcz/jsMenus/README.md

 ### Building

 Install a bunch of dependencies using `npm` (FIXME) and then do `npm run build`.
-Then you can use `dist/nwjs-menu-browser.js` and `dist/nwjs-menu-browser.css` in your browser.
-Then you can use `nwjsMenuBrowser.Menu` and  `nwjsMenuBrowser.MenuItem`.
+Then you can load `dist/nwjs-menu-browser.js` and `dist/nwjs-menu-browser.css` in your browser, and then use `nwjsMenuBrowser.Menu` and  `nwjsMenuBrowser.MenuItem`.

 ### TODO
 * Finish basic keyboard navigation.
 * Avoid build dependencies on `npm` or `webpack`.
-* Test and polish style on multiple platform, particultly MacOS.
+* Test and polish style on multiple platforms, including MacOS.
-* Internal cleanup - Menu or MenuItem should not have properties that depend on display/navigation state,  Specifically, there should be no pointers to parent or DOM node, not even temporarily.
+* Internal cleanup - Menu or MenuItem should not have properties that depend on display/navigation state.
+Specifically, there should be no pointers to the parent or DOM node, not even temporarily.

 ## Orginal README